akhinos/cf4k8s-networking/README.md

 In the istio case other envoy proxy runs on the same node (as sidecar container) as the app on the upstream host.

 ## CloudFoundry, Istio and Envoy Config Diffs
-This section describes what happens during common cf push and map-route use-cases.
+This section describes what happens during common `cf push` and `map-route` use-cases.
 For this purpose, a single app `test-app-a` is pushed, then another app `test-app-b`.
 Finally, an additional route is mapped to `test-app-b` and the effects on CF, istio and envoy layers are documented.

 ### Push Single App

-CF:
+#### Changes on istio and cf-for-k8s components

 1. A new CR of kind `Route` gets created: `/apis/networking.cloudfoundry.org/v1alpha1/namespaces/cf-workloads/routes/<UUID>`
-1. The spec contains the new route information:
+2. The spec contains the new route information:
 ```
 spec:
   destinations: